soft9000/conio/README.md

-# Turbo C like <conio.h> for windows and Linux
+# Turbo C like <conio.h> for Windows, Linux & macOS

-This library implements (parts) the of old Turbo C conio.h See header file for suported functions.
+This library implements (parts) the of old Turbo C conio.h.
+Kudos to [Thiago Adams](https://github.com/thradams/conio) for taking this one off of my life's bucket list!

-To avoid name conflicts a prefix "c_" was added into the original functions.

 ## Original documentation:
 http://docs.embarcadero.com/products/rad_studio/radstudio2007/RS2007_helpupdates/HUpdate4/EN/html/devwin32/coniohpart_xml.html

-## Windows 10
+## Updates
-Obs: Windows 10 suports console virtual terminal sequences
+After contributing to the upstream, wanteeded (want + needed =) to add a few expere'mentals:

+(1) Support for cyswin64
+(2) Multi-platform Makefile
+(3) Cache / recall default colors

+Will be part of my new educational opportunity - stay tuned!